als244/ml_dataflow/README.md

 For example:

-Running `test/transformerDemo 80 20 2048 1` will train the 1B model architecture (causal attention, next token prediction).
+`test/transformerDemo 80 20 2048 1` will train the 1B model architecture (causal attention, next token prediction).
 The sequence length is set to 2048 tokens.
 The memory capacities are set to enforce <= 80 GB of host memory and <= 20 GB of device memory (where <X> GB is defined as <X> * 2^30 bytes).

 ----